This summer through fall, Vancouver residents will see paving on several major streets around the community.

 Many of these streets serve commuter traffic or impact large neighborhoods.
 Signs will be posted to alert drivers to paving and possible delays.
 Click here to view this year's map of planned overlay work.
 Please note that schedules and areas to be paved are tentative and may be adjusted due to weather and construction conditions.

 Overlay paving work began August 4 with preparation of the streets and intersection ramp work.
 Pavement repairs began the week of August 18 and continued through the end of the month.
-Overlay grinding and paving is anticipated to start in September.
+Overlay grinding and paving occurred in September and into October.